DayvonAllen/eth-example-and-notes/README.md

 - A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine(EVM).
   - Helps you in your development of smart contracts.
   - Installation command using node: `npm install truffle -g`
+- Truffle parts:
+  - Has a console
+  - Which helps you connects to the Web3 API
+  - Web3 API connects to the private blockchain ganache(for development purposes, also can connect to mainnet and testnet of ethereum)
 - Truffle Commands:
   - `truffle init` - Initializes a boilerplate smart contract project.
     - The generated files include: